 For the safety and best interest of all concerned, visitors (including volunteers and parents) must enter the school through the front doors on Pine Avenue and check in with the office before going to classrooms, performances, or the playground.
 Please make sure to sign in and wear a visitor badge.
 Upon leaving the school, please sign out in the office and return the visitor badge.
+Please follow all rules and expectations as directed by staff to maintain a secure campus.

-Medications at School
+Health Considerations at School

 Children may not bring medications of any kind to school unless there is a completed physician authorization form on file at school.
 If your child needs to have medication regularly administered during school hours, please pick up a form at the office.
 This includes "over the counter" medications.
-Please do not send your child to school with aspirin, cough drops, allergy medicine, etc. If you have questions, please call Cindy Waznis, our Health Clerk, or District Nurse Katrina Powley (831) 646-6514.
+Please do not send your child to school with aspirin, cough drops, allergy medicine, etc. If you have questions, please call Cindy Waznis, our Health Clerk, or District Nurse Katrina Powley (831) 646-6540 ext.
+2303.
+At the start of each year, parents are asked to provide emergency contacts for each of their students.
+If a child has a condition that could result in an emergency during the school day or RHD is forced into evacuation with student release, we make every effort to contact the parent/guardian.
+If you believe this applies to your child, and would like to develop a plan, please contact our health clerk at 646-6540.